archive-for-processing/shadertoy2jruby_art/README.md

 # shadertoy2jruby_art
-Easy way to get started with Shadertoy and JRubyArt
+The easy way to get started with Shadertoy and JRubyArt or PiCrate, just insert the shadertoy code as required in the default_shader.
+Run the sketch then remove any unnecessary parameters and you are ready to go.
+You could then refactor to be more in line with codeanticode sketches..